Untrace-DeFi/untrace-privacy-infra/README.md

-# Untrace Protocol - Rust/Solana Implementation
+# Untrace Protocol - Rust/Solana Implementationd

 A comprehensive privacy-focused blockchain protocol built on Solana with modular architecture for enterprise and developer adoption.